 Skip the extra spoons of sugar, though, and opt for a broiled grapefruit with a healthy sprinkle of cinnamon next time that sweet tooth hits.

 This tropical favorite contains the compound called bromelain, which may aid in digestion and has anti-inflammatory properties.
-This compound may be an effective health supplement in preventing cancer, diabetes and various cardiovascular diseases.
 The highest amount of bromelain though, is contained in the core of the pineapple, so instead of discarding it when you slice up your perfectly ripe pineapple, save it in the freezer and add it to smoothies for a tropical (and healthy!) punch.

-Each of these pretty little seeds (don’t they look like jewels?) contain polyphenols which have been shown to lower blood pressure and even fight cancer.
+Each of these pretty little seeds (don’t they look like jewels?) contain polyphenols which have been shown to lower blood pressure.
 Pomegranate seeds are also a great source of potassium and fiber, and packed with vitamin C. One study found that one glass of pomegranate juice contained three times more antioxidants than a glass of red wine or a cup of green tea.

 One cup of raspberries is not only d-e-l-i-s-h but will also give you a whopping 8 grams of fiber.
 The fiber will help keep sugars from being absorbed into your bloodstream too fast, meaning that you won’t experience a big spike in blood sugar that may leave you hungry for candy an hour after eating a bowl.
 These pretty red berries are also loaded with vitamin C for immune support and manganese for bone and skin health.
 Snack on them straight from picking or use them in a glaze for salmon.